Buyer Beware! Are You Purchasing a Real Safe?

 Sadly, the current safe market is oversaturated with inexpensive "safes" that provide no substantial protection.
-Outwardly these safes can appear very robust, sporting massively thick doors with oversized locking bolts prominently protruding in all directions.
+Outwardly, these safes can appear very robust, sporting massively thick doors with oversized locking bolts prominently protruding in all directions.
 Simply removing the door panel on these imposters reveals the ugly truth...
-The "massively thick" doors are simple household drywall panels wrapped in sheet metal while the prodigious locking bolts terminate the moment they enter the door and are held in place by pencil thin fasteners.
+The "massively thick" doors are household drywall panels wrapped in sheet metal, while the prodigious locking bolts terminate the moment they enter the door and are held in place by pencil-thin fasteners.

-Brown Safe has never, nor will we ever engage in this practice and we are disgraced by those who do.
+Brown Safe has never engaged in this practice, nor will we ever, and we are disgraced by those who do.
 We take great pride in producing the most rugged safes in the industry.
 We build every safe by hand in our U.S. factory.

-For your own peace of mind, I highly recommend you spend the time to research prior to purchase as the market is riddled with inferior units.
-While outrageously inexpensive or imported safes are a true cause for suspicion, high price luxury safes can be just as insecure as their cost cutting counterparts.
+For your own peace of mind, we highly recommend you spend the time to research prior to purchasing a safe, as the market is riddled with inferior units.
+While outrageously inexpensive or imported safes are a true cause for suspicion, high-priced luxury safes can be just as insecure as their cost-cutting counterparts.
 A very good starting point for safe research is right here in our Safe Buying Guide section.
 Once you've familiarized yourself with safes and their protection levels, you'll understand why the flagship safe produced by the majority of manufacturers is where our base unit begins.